Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Distance/Time from Indore: Around 130–150 km, about 3–3.5 hours by road.

-Why I go: For the Jal Mahotsav festival—a carnival of water sports, adventure activities and colorful cultural shows.
+Why to go: For the Jal Mahotsav festival—a carnival of water sports, adventure activities, and colorful cultural shows.
 Even outside the festival, Hanuwantiya feels like a lakeside vacation.

 Top things to do: